top of page

 As a seminal project in Trentham’s fifth decade as a queer performer and artist, The Lunatic draws inspiration from the third and final stage of life described by Jungian psychologist and art critic Graham Jackson as the evolution of the “youthful golden messenger” into the “lunatic” whose air-like invisibility is difficult to hear or see.

 Next we head to residencies in Argentina in June, the Catskills in August and to Toronto in the fall where Gerry will refine performance material with his coach and dance dramaturge Denise Fujiwara.
 Stay tuned - we will invite you see the work in development ...soon.
-"Be visible when you wish."

 The New Fulcrum Project (NFP) 2025/2026